lissaluck/v-school-assignments/exercises/data-structures/README.md

-This was an exercise is creating objects and giving them properties of differetn data types.
+This was an exercise is creating objects and giving them properties of different data types.